Improving the UX Journey with Agents & Customers

 Based on the stakeholder interviews, I analyzed the insights and created Personas which made it easier to quickly digest each team’s goals, behaviours, motivation, and pains at a glance

-Mapping the Service Space
+Mapping the Service

 This exercise surfaced previously invisible backstage dependencies and helped the team understand the true complexity of onboarding.